Jumpaku/cyamli/README.md

         description: names of tables to be described
 ```

-### Generate API to parse the CLI in Go.
+### Generate API to parse the CLI in Go

-The following command reads a schema from `cli.yaml` and write Go API into `cli.gen.go`.
+The following command reads a schema from `cli.yaml` and writes the Go API into `cli.gen.go`.

 ```shell
 cyamli generate golang -schema-path=cli.yaml -out-path=cli.gen.go